 Manners and Behavior

-Canadians are a polite and community-oriented people who encourage foreigners to retain and share their own cultural practices.
+Canadians are polite and community-oriented people who encourage foreigners to retain and share their own cultural practices.
 Their manners are similar to those found in America and Britain, and Canada also has a reputation as one of the safest countries on earth.
-The nation’s easygoing attitude make it a fantastic place to study for international students of any background.
+The nation’s easygoing attitude makes it a fantastic place to study for international students of any background.

 Food and Cuisine

 Canadian cuisine goes far beyond the maple syrup and poutine stereotype, and thanks to French and British ancestry the nation offers a diverse set of dishes catering for every taste.
-Whether you sample the traditional French fayre offered up in Quebec, or the smoked meats, bagels and tarts who owe their existence to the country’s Jewish population, most international students in Canada are likely to find something to remind them of home.
+Whether you sample the traditional French fayre offered up in Quebec, or the smoked meats, bagels, and tarts who owe their existence to the country’s Jewish population, most international students in Canada are likely to find something to remind them of home.

 Cost of Studying/Living for International Students

 Students typically need between $15,000 and $30,000 Cdn per year to study in Canada, a figure which includes tuition, accommodation, and other living expenses.
 You will pay $15 Cdn for a typical restaurant meal, $6 Cdn for a domestic bottle of beer, and $2 Cdn for milk or bread.
-Monthly transport passes are priced approximately $90 Cdn, and the average cost of basic utilities is $150 Cdn per month.
+Monthly transport passes are priced at approximately $90 Cdn, and the average cost of basic utilities is $150 Cdn per month.
 Apartment costs vary wildly between regions, costing between $400-$1500 Cdn per month.

 Work and Study in Canada

 To work and study in Canada you must adhere to the rules of your study permit.
-International students are allowed to work jobs on campus with a valid study permit, but you must ensure that the company is legitimately university affiliated.
+International students are allowed to work jobs on campus with a valid study permit, but you must ensure that the company is legitimately university-affiliated.
 Off-campus work is also allowed for a maximum of 20 hours per week, but only if you possess a work permit or a study permit which states your eligibility.

-Benefits to Becoming a Canadian International Student
+Benefits of Becoming a Canadian International Student

-Studying in Canada comes with a number of benefits, from the countless on-campus programs for integrating students, down to the immigration programs designed to help facilitate permanent residency applications, Canada’s reputation for educational excellence cannot be denied!
+Being an international student in Canada comes with a number of benefits, from the countless on-campus programs for integrating students, down to the immigration programs designed to help facilitate permanent residency applications, Canada’s reputation for educational excellence cannot be denied!

-As the number of international students in Canada continues to increase, governments and schools are putting different plans in place to enhance student experience, making it easier for interested international students to work and live in the country after their programs.
+As the number of international students in Canada continues to increase, governments and schools are putting different plans in place to enhance the student experience, making it easier for interested international students to work and live in the country after their programs.
 Most universities and colleges offer an array of programs to integrate international students into different campus communities like assisted English as second language programs.
-A lot of schools also offer some competitive financial assistance to those international students that demonstrate high-calibre academics.
+A lot of schools also offer some competitive financial assistance to those international students that demonstrate high-caliber academics.